megamattzilla/secure-deliver-optimize-genai/docs/introduction/introduction.rst

 ..
 Note::
-   F5 product family - BIG-IP, NGINX and Distributed Cloud are able to address and meet your orgnization GenAI requirement.
-Each of the product family do provides unique value proposition to address your GenAI needs - from scaling, security, networking and deployment.
-For the purpose of this class, we primarily will leverage NGINX and F5's AI Gateway to secure, deliver and optimized the GenAI apps.
+   F5 product family, which includes BIG-IP, NGINX, and Distributed Cloud (XC) Services, offers comprehensive solutions for organizations' generative AI requirements. **Each product within the family delivers a distinct value proposition**, addressing critical challenging aspects such as scalability, security, networking, and deployment.
+For the purpose of this course, we will primarily focus on **utilizing NGINX and F5's AI Gateway to secure, deliver, and optimize generative AI applications.**

 .. toctree::
    :maxdepth: 1